Rendaw/bizast/readme.md

 ## Summary

 bizast allows you to associate a name with a web resource, like an ip address or a magnet url.
-It serves a role similar to DNS, but unlike DNS it is distributed so a server is not required.
+It serves a role similar to DNS, but unlike DNS it is distributed so registration with a central authority is not required.

 ## Unsummary